Russian and Eastern European Studies

 Dobro Slovo National Slavic Honor Society

 Dobro Slovo is the National Slavic Honor Society, which recognizes achievements in the undergraduate study of Russian language, literature and culture.
-An annual induction ceremony and dinner in the spring celebrate our students' successes.
+An annual induction ceremony and reception in the spring celebrate our students' successes.

 |Denis Crnkovic||Professor, Director of Russian & Eastern European Studies||507-933-7389|